squink2002/gabrielsandoval.github.io/index.md

 - Coordinated team workflow by establishing a shared Notion workspace and structuring meetings with clear goals and agendas.

-**MongoDB vs. PostgreSQL: Benchmarking Efficiency and Usability (Fall 2024)** -Led a 4-person team to benchmark MongoDB and PostgreSQL performance using carefully crafted PyMongo and SQL queries.
+**MongoDB vs. PostgreSQL: Benchmarking Efficiency and Usability (Fall 2024)**
+- Led a 4-person team to benchmark MongoDB and PostgreSQL performance using carefully crafted PyMongo and SQL queries.
 - Designed ER diagrams and schemas, then profiled queries to assess runtime efficiency and indexing strategies.
 - Wrote a [technical report](https://docs.google.com/document/d/1P79oXdsaXj2tE2ST-mkNzhyQlZEitiIjwhiNvCutQHg/edit?usp=sharing) summarizing findings and trade-offs for technical and non-technical audiences.